seamplex/feenox/doc/sds.markdown

 the tests suite.
 Even though they are slightly more complex, they are still pretty standard and straightforward:

+To compile the Git repository, proceed as follows.
+This procedure does need `git` and `autoconf` but new versions can be pulled and recompiled easily.

 1. Install mandatory dependencies

     ``` terminal